ASUCICREPO/chandler-pd/README.md

 This is the primary codebase for Chandler PD

-# Chandler Police Department Dashboard Repository
+# 👮Chandler Police Department Dashboard Repository 🚔

 Welcome to the **Chandler Police Department Dashboard** repository!
 This guide will walk you through the process of setting up and deploying the project using **CloudFormation Template** and **AWS CDK**.